-Thank you for taking the time to read our 2016 Annual Security Report and Annual Fire Safety Report (ASR).
-The ASR is provided to you in accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
-Within these pages you will find a wealth of information regarding the security and safety of our campus.
-Included are crime statistics for the past three calendar years, campus safety and disciplinary policies, on-campus housing fire statistics and safety policies, alcohol and drug policies, and policies that specifically address prevention and response to sexual assault, domestic violence, dating violence and stalking.
+Thank you for taking the time to read the 2017 Annual Security Report and Annual Fire Safety Report (ASR).
+The ASR, provided to you in accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, is full of useful information about safety and security at UW-Madison.
+Within this guide you will find crime statistics for the previous three calendar years, statistics for on-campus residential housing fires for the previous three calendar years, campus safety and disciplinary policies, alcohol and drug policies, and policies that specifically address prevention of and response to sexual assault, domestic violence, dating violence and stalking.